yabellini/tutorialgRaficosFN/README.md

 Repository of the tutorial to generate graphics in R celebrating Florence Nightingale made with learnr

-This repo contains a tutorial generated with the learnr package that includes a concept map, two learner people, the license and then a series of explanations and exercises to make graphs in R.
+This repo contains a tutorial generated with the learnr package that includes a concept map, two learner personas, the license and then a series of explanations and exercises to make graphs in R.

 The objectives were: